-Children with cystic fibrosis (CF) have an abnormality in how a cell protein works.
-The protein is called the cystic fibrosis transmembrane regulator (CFTR) functions.
+Children with cystic fibrosis (CF) have a protein in their cells that doesn't work right.
+The protein is called the cystic fibrosis transmembrane regulator (CFTR).
 CFTR controls the flow of water and certain salts in and out of the body's cells.
 As the movement of salt and water in and out of cells changes, mucus becomes thickened.

 In the digestive system, CF mainly affects the pancreas.
-The pancreas is an organ that secretes substances that help with digestion and control the body's levels of blood sugar.
+The pancreas is an organ that puts out (secretes) substances that help with digestion and control the body's levels of blood sugar.

 The abnormality in CFTR causes the secretions from the pancreas to become thick.
 The thickened secretions can block the ducts within the pancreas.
 This blockage then causes a drop in the amount of digestive enzymes the pancreas secretes.
 Because of this, a child with CF has difficulty absorbing fats, some proteins, and fat-soluble vitamins A, D, E, and K.